Markos Vellidis: P.A.S. Lamia

 the serial of the international goalie with Lamia came to an end in a joint consent, on the occasion of the away game against champions PAOK.

 Olympiakos Nicosia

 On 8 January 2020 he signed for Cypriot First Division club Olympiakos Nicosia.

+N.P.S.
 Veria

 On 22 August 2020 he signed for Super League 2 club Veria F.C.

 International career

 On 10 August 2012 Greece head coach Fernando Santos announced the first call up of Vellidis for the friendly match against Norway.
 He made his international debut on 16 June 2015 in a friendly away match against Poland, replacing Stefanos Kapino at the end of the match.